Amazon kills 'Zombieland' TV project, backs 'Alpha House'

 Amazon produced 14 TV pilots and posted them online earlier this year to watch for free.
 The company has been collecting reviews of the shows and has been crunching other data, such as viewing times, to decide which projects to turn into full TV series.

-This is part of a new push by the company to make its own TV shows and distribute them over the Internet - something rivals such as Netflix Inc (NFLX.O) and Hulu are also doing.
+This is part of a new push by the company to make its own TV shows and distribute them over the Internet - something rivals such as Netflix Inc and Hulu are also doing.
+[ID: nL1N0BQDNQ]

 Zombieland, based on the successful movie of the same name, got more than 5,500 reviews averaging 3-1/2 stars on Amazon.
 There were over 1,200 one- and two-star reviews.